2026 Western District Health Service Graduate Nurse Program

 - Support the development of professionalism and collaborative practice

-- Creation of an environment that allows reflective practice and application of lifelong learning strategies.
+- Create an environment that allows reflective practice and application of lifelong learning strategies

 - Facilitate the advancement to independent practitioner.